 ACE inhibitors increase your potassium levels.
 You will need regular blood tests to check kidney function and potassium levels.
-Avoid salt substitutes when taking ACE inhibitors-these can raise potassium too.
+Avoid salt substitutes when taking ACE inhibitors - these can raise potassium too.

-Between 5 to 30 out of every 100 people develop a cough when they take ACE inhibitors.
+5-30 out of every 100 people develop a cough when they take ACE inhibitors.
 If this is a problem for you, speak to your doctor.